 If you're on the fence like I am about shorts, wear them with a blazer and strappy sandals for instant elegance.

 Lorna's retro knit and checked trousers are off-duty perfection.

 I've invested heavily in cardigans, but I've yet to try styling a long one with leather strides.

-I'll be investing in a statement coat like Nnenna's for the days when jeans and a T-shirt are all I can muster.
+I'll be investing in a statement coat like Nnenna's for the days when I actually venture out of the house.